Cupra Born review

 The Cupra name isn’t new, although it only recently became a standalone brand within the Volkswagen Group.
 Formerly a badge applied to hotted-up SEATs, the sub-brand was split from its parent company and now offers a range of cars.
 But the Cupra Born is unlike anything the Spanish outfit has released to date, because it’s fully electric.

-Interior quality is very good, too.
-This is one area where the ID.3 has come in for criticism – and one area where the Cupra registers a definite improvement over its sibling.
-It looks and feels nicer than the rather austere VW, and it even has a better thought-out infotainment layout, though the systems in rivals like the Renault Megane E-TECH Electric and Kia Niro EV are better still.
+The Cupra's interior quality is very good, too.
+This is one area where the ID.3 has come in for criticism – and somewhere the Born registers a definite improvement over its sibling.
+It looks and feels nicer than the rather austere VW, and while the Cupra is still plagued by the ID.3’s compromised infotainment hardware, the layout is improved.
+Though the systems in the Renault and Kia are far better.

-A higher centre console means the Cupra doesn’t feel as roomy as the VW, but the trade-off is a more driver-focused feel – which ties in nicely with its sporty appearance, with the driver and front passenger getting supportive sports bucket seats.
-On the downside, however, the Cupra persists with the annoying touch-sensitive sliders on the dashboard and steering wheel that cause so much frustration in the VW.
+A higher centre console means the Cupra doesn’t feel as roomy as the VW, but the trade-off is a more driver-focused feel – which ties in nicely with its sporty appearance.
+The driver and front passenger get supportive sports bucket seats, and you sit relatively low, which is unusual for an EV with the batteries placed under the floor.

-On the road, the Born offers refinement, solid handling and good ride comfort in most situations, even on our test car’s chunky 20-inch alloys.
+On the road, the Born offers refinement, solid handling and good ride comfort in most situations, especially on the smaller 18-inch wheels fitted to the basic V1.
 There’s also decent body control and grip is good.
-Acceleration can tail off after the initial sprint from 0-30mph, but power delivery is smooth and predictable – unlike the whiplash-inducing surges some sporty EVs offer.
+Acceleration can tail off after the initial sprint from 0-30mph – particularly on models without the peppier e-Boost system – but power delivery is smooth and predictable.
+We actually prefer this approach to the whiplash-inducing surges some sporty EVs offer.